handzlikchris/Unity.VisualisingEventCallChains/readme.md

 ```

 ## Setup
-You can clone this repository and run it in Unity as a example.
+You can clone this repository and run it in Unity as an example.

 To import into your project:
-1) In Unity add a package dependency to [Malimbe]([https://github.com/ExtendRealityLtd/Malimbe](https://github.com/ExtendRealityLtd/Malimbe)) which will hook up to Unity build process so the weaver code can work on your assembies after Unity is done compiling them.
+1) In Unity add a package dependency to [Malimbe]([https://github.com/ExtendRealityLtd/Malimbe](https://github.com/ExtendRealityLtd/Malimbe)) which will hook up to Unity build process so the weaver code can work on your assemblies after Unity is done compiling them.

 You can do that via `manifest.json` file located in `/Packages` folder.
 You'll have to add following entries (as per Malimbe page)
 ```